sukruthmk/5-min-journal/README.md

-# 5-min-journal
+# My Journal

-The Five-Minute Journal provides daily guided gratitude exercises and is the perfect tool to hone your ability to focus on the good in life.
-This journal is designed to get you to elevate yourself, be happier, improve relationships, and shift your mind to state of optimism.
+My Jounral provides daily gratitude exercises and it also helps in improving your focus.
+It also motivates to keep journaling your life.

 The app is inspired from [https://www.intelligentchange.com/products/the-five-minute-journal](https://www.intelligentchange.com/products/the-five-minute-journal)